dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

         }
     }

-\[Editor: do we want to allow the DS to optionally return a period of time the Client must wait before making a completion request?
+\[Editor: do we want to allow the AS to optionally return a period of time the Client must wait before making a completion request?
 Prefer to keep it simple for client and let the client call when it is ready.]

 ## "interaction" Object {#interactionObject}

 uri to redirect to, or popup, or show in QR, or message to be displayed

-If the DS wants the Client to start the interaction, the DS MUST select one of the interaction mechanisms provided by the Client in the initiation request, and include the matching attribute in the interaction object:
+If the AS wants the Client to start the interaction, the AS MUST select one of the interaction mechanisms provided by the Client in the initiation request, and include the matching attribute in the interaction object:

 + **type** - this MUST match the type provided by the Client in the initiation request client.interaction object.